Protective gear for medical workers begins to run low again

 In general, supplies of protective gear are more robust now, and many states and major hospital chains say they are in better shape.
 But medical professionals and some lawmakers have cast doubt on those improvements as shortages begin to reappear.

+Bolsonaro has often appeared in public to shake hands with supporters and mingle with crowds, at times without a mask.
+He has said that his history as an athlete would protect him, and that the virus would be nothing more than a "little flu" were he to contract it.

+— Australia's second-largest city of Melbourne has been ordered back into lockdown as infections continue to surge.
+Australia has been among the world's most successful countries in containing its coronavirus outbreak, with the exception of Melbourne.

-Dr. Aisha Terry, an associate professor of emergency medicine at George Washington University in Washington, said that she has good access to PPE, but some non-academic and rural health facilities have much less.
+When it comes to PPE, Dr. Aisha Terry said that she has good access as an associate professor of emergency medicine at George Washington University in Washington, but some non-academic and rural health facilities have much less.

 "I think overall, production, distribution and access has improved," Terry said.
 "But the fear is that we will become complacent" and allow supplies to dwindle in some places.